 If you would like information and advice on running a field course at Danau Girang Field Centre please contact Dr Benoit Goossens

-Tuition will focus on radio-telemetry of diurnal and nocturnal primates, habitat and phenology sampling, methods in behavioural observation, primate census methods, primate endo-parasites analysis, and primate acoustics.
-Lectures will be also be given that introduce concepts in primate behaviour and ecology, current topics in primate research (with special focus on primate behaviour), and a range of research methods.
+DGFC organises a yearly Primate Behaviour & Ecology Field Course which usually runs between 15 July and 15 August for two weeks.
+The course will not run with less than 8 students, with a minimum of 15 spots.
+The cost is GBP1,200, which does not include your return ticket to and from Malaysia.
+Tuition will focus on methods in behavioural observations, primate census methods, radio-telemetry of diurnal and nocturnal primates, habitat and phenology sampling, primate endo-parasites analysis, and primate acoustics.
+Lectures will also be given that introduce concepts in primate behaviour and ecology, current topics in primate research, and a range of research methods.
 You may be able to arrange independent study or dissertation credit from your university.
-Primates present at the site include: Orang-utan, Proboscis monkey, Silver langur, Bornean gibbon, Long-tail macaque, Pig-tail macaque, Maroon langur, Western tarsier and Bornean slow loris.

 Professional Training Year (PTY)

 An attractive feature of Cardiff School of Biosciences' degrees is that most of them can be taken as 4-year sandwich courses in which the third year is spent away from the University in a relevant placement.
 A placement report, written by the student, will count towards the final degree assessment.
-Previous PTY students have worked on projects with the Kinabatangan Orangutan Conservation Project and helped to maintain the trails at Danau Girang, learning about the local biodiversity and way of life and witnessing the progression of active conservation work throughout the year.
+DGFC welcomes 4 CU PTY students annualy, previous PTY students have worked on various projects (see a list of examples below) and helped to maintain Danau Girang, learning about the local biodiversity and way of life and witnessing the progression of active conservation work throughout the year.